 The Department of Psychological & Brain Sciences teaches graduate students who are interested in becoming the next generation of academic researchers and educators in psychological and brain sciences.
 Graduate study may be undertaken in the following general areas: Behavior, Brain & Cognition; Clinical Psychology; Aging & Development; and Social & Personality Psychology.
 The traditions of Washington University and the department encourage interdisciplinary graduate study, both between the subfields of psychological and brain sciences and across other disciplines.
-Therefore, whereas students must affiliate with at least one of the areas within psychological and brain sciences, they are frequently affiliated with multiple areas within psychological and brain sciences.
-Further, many graduate students in Psychological & Brain Sciences also engage in interdisciplinary learning, scholarship and research.
-For example, cross-disciplinary opportunities and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience and genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the schools of Medicine and Engineering.
+Therefore, although students must affiliate with at least one of the areas within psychological and brain sciences, they are frequently affiliated with multiple areas within psychological and brain sciences.
+In addition, many graduate students in Psychological & Brain Sciences also engage in interdisciplinary learning, scholarship and research.
+For example, cross-disciplinary opportunities and research are available in the Division of Biology and Biomedical Sciences (e.g., neuroscience, genetics); in the programs of Linguistics and of Cognitive, Computational, and Systems Neuroscience; in African-American Studies; and in Philosophy-Neuroscience-Psychology, as well as in several departments in the School of Medicine and McKelvey School of Engineering.

 The Graduate Certificate in Quantitative Data Analysis will require students to master both an introductory level and a more advanced level of quantitative skills and knowledge.
 Some of the introductory-level courses might overlap with courses that are already required within a student's individual PhD program curriculum, but the advanced level will require students to go beyond the basic expectations of their graduate program in order to achieve greater depth and breadth of knowledge and abilities.

 - Complete required graduate-level courses (courses must be completed for a student to be considered ABD).
-A typical semester course load for the first two years is 12-13 credit hours, unless teaching or research responsibilities suggest a 9-10 credit hour load.
+A typical semester course load for the first two years is 12 to 13 credit hours, unless teaching or research responsibilities suggest a load of 9 to 10 credit hours.

 - Obtain teaching experience commensurate with preparation for an academic career.
 There is a teaching requirement that all students must meet, the details of which are outlined in our Graduate Student Handbook.